Skip to content

 The full jj website includes the documentation for several jj versions (prerelease, latest release, and the older releases).
 The top-level URL https://martinvonz.github.io/jj redirects to https://martinvonz.github.io/jj/latest, which in turn redirects to the docs for the last stable version.

-The different versions of documentation are managed and deployed with mike, which can be run with poetry run -- mike.
+The different versions of documentation are managed and deployed with mike, which can be run with uv run mike.

 On a POSIX system or WSL, one way to build the entire website is as follows (on Windows, you'll need to understand and adapt the shell script):

-1. Check out jj as a co-located jj + git repository (jj clone --colocate), cloned from your fork of jj (e.g. jjfan.github.com/jj).
+1. Check out jj as a co-located jj + git repository (jj clone --colocate), cloned from your fork of jj (e.g. github.com/jjfan/jj).
 You can also use a pure Git repo if you prefer.

-2. Make sure jjfan.github.com/jj includes the gh-pages bookmark of the jj repo and run git fetch origin gh-pages.
+2. Make sure github.com/jjfan/jj includes the gh-pages bookmark of the jj repo and run git fetch origin gh-pages.

 3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the gh-pages bookmark (this is usually the default).

-4. Run the same sh script that is used in GitHub CI (details below):
+4. Install uv as explained in Previewing the HTML documentation, and run the same sh script that is used in GitHub CI (details below):

 .github/scripts/docs-build-deploy 'https://jjfan.github.io/jj/'\